4. Honorary degrees

 (1) All persons associated with the nominations and approval process in respect of an honorary degree must treat the matter in confidence.

-(2) Without limiting regulation 5(1) the person nominated must not be notified until the award of the honorary degree has been approved by Council.
+(2) Without limiting regulation 5(1) the person nominated must not be notified until the award of the honorary degree has been approved.

 a) if the nominee is not willing to receive the award then Council approval lapses, or